The First 3 Steps to ADDING Rel=Author to Your Sites

 Did you watch the Google video in the previous post about rel="author"?

 The important nugget is that for every website or blog you need to add Re="Author".
-I am going to review the first 3 step all discussed in a previous posts.
+I am going to review the first 3 steps all discussed in a previous post.

-UNDER YOUR Google + PROFILE information: Add all your web sites or blog in the Contributer section.
+UNDER YOUR Google + PROFILE information: Add all your websites or blog in the Contributor section.